Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 Extensions: .zip .ZIP .7z .7Z .cue .CUE \
 Bios: None

+### Doom
+Emulator: (**lzdoom**) lr-prboom \
+Rom Folder: doom \
+Extensions: .wad .WAD \
+Bios: None \
+Notes: In order to use prboom, you'll need prboom.wad in the /roms/doom folder.
+You can copy it from the /roms/ports/doom folder to that location or simply download it from [here](https://github.com/christianhaitian/arkos/raw/main/12162020/prboom.wad) and put it in that location.

 ### Dreamcast
 Emulator: (**lr-flycast**) lr-flycast_xtreme lr-reicast_xtreme \
 Rom Folder: dreamcast \